sentimentxyz/docs/docs/core-concepts/overview.md

 Sentiment allows borrowers to create leveraged debt positions against their assets that can be used to interact with other applications across the ecosystem.
-The value proposition for borrowers is access to undercollterised lines of credit that help leverage their collateral in a capital-efficient manner.
+The value proposition for borrowers is access to undercollateralized lines of credit that help leverage their collateral in a capital-efficient manner.

 Borrowers interact with the protocol using an Account.
 Every Sentiment account